 Summer Research Opportunities for Undergraduates

 Summer is a great time to get involved in research, whether it's in a field you intend to study seriously, or in one you just want to try out.
 There are many opportunities for funding, as you'll see below, and you are encouraged to take advantage of these.
-Note that most REU application deadlines run from mid January to early March, so you should get started right away.
+Note that most REU application deadlines run from mid January to late February, so you should get started right away.

 In addition to being a fun way to spend your summer, a research job will (1) allow you to learn lots of things, (2) give you a flavor of what grad school and industry are like, if these are in your plans, and (3) allow various scientists to get to know you and your work, which is always a good thing (actually, a necessary thing) when it comes time to obtain letters of recommendation.